AlexFullmoon/thinkpad-x1-yoga-5-hack/docs/Hardware.md

 | `force-online`                    | 0x01000000 | Fix for black screen on boot.
 Just in case.        |
 | `framebuffer-...`                 |            | Setting correct framebuffer connectors and values. |

+Optional: to increase max VRAM set `framebuffer-unifiedmem` to 0xFFFFFFFF or other value.
+Default one is 1.5 Gb.
+Test if this is stable.

+## 🚧 Sleep and hibernation

+Sleep mostly just works.
+One thing to consider is choosing between S3 and Modern standby modes in BIOS (Linux and Windows 10 respectively).
+Former is more battery-friendly (i.e. other option might drain your battery overnight) and is strictly preferred if you're running only macOS.
+Latter is better for Windows (helps with low-frequency-after-wake bug and generally improves responsiveness).

+[TODO] SSDT patch to switch sleep to S3 mode in macOS regardless of BIOS setting.
+There is one for

+Hibernation easy mode: disable hibernation by executing `sudo pmset -a hibernatemode 0`.

+Hibernation hard mode:

+Enabling hibernation on this model is slightly trickier than usual due to Lenovo firmware using some memory blocks.
+Without fix you'll get CMOS errors on resume and fail.
+Current situation:

+- First we need to block some RTC memory addresses from writes because Lenovo uses them.
+I'm using range 0x80-0xAB found [here](https://github.com/tylernguyen/x1c6-hackintosh/issues/44).
+This range was found on X1 Carbon 6, but firmware logic seems similar enough.
+To protect, either:
+  - Add RTCMemoryFixup kext and bootarg `rtcfx_exclude=80-AB`.
+This way works, i.e. I do not get CMOS errors.
+  - Set NVRAM variable `rtc-blacklist=808182838485868788898A8B8C8D8E8F909192939495969798999A9B9C9D9E9FA0A1A2A3A4A5A6A7A8A9AAAB`
+    - Or in reverse order?
+    - This does not work as-is, and seems to require something else (setting ProtocolOverride?)
+- Add HibernationFixup kext and set Misc/Boot/HibernateMode to Auto or NVRAM.
+- *Supposedly* add ReservedMemory region in UEFI block. this should fix black screen on resuming from hbernation.
+- *Supposedly* fiddle with Booter quirks, in particular DiscardHibernationMap.
+- Enable hibernation in-system with `sudo pmset -a hibernatemode 3` or `sudo pmset -a hibernatemode 25` for testing.

+Current state: entering hibernation works, resuming gets me to OC, choosing macOS shows me hibernation screen, but then it hangs up with garbled screen.

+Also fiddling with booter quirks seems to increase boot time for unclear reasons.

 ## Audio

 First of all, internal mic is **unsupported**, end of the line.
 It's a microphone array powered by Intel Smart Sound Technology.